Chinese community in London: Demographics

 According to the 2011 census, Greater London included 124,250 British Chinese, making up 1.5% of the overall population.
 The borough of Barnet had the highest population with a Chinese ethnic group followed by Tower Hamlets and Southwark, with Camden ranking second by local proportion.

 The report London's Population and the 2011 Census: First Report Session 2009-10, Report, Together with Formal Minutes and Oral and Written Evidence stated that among recent migrants from China "many work long hours in the unregulated sector and many are entirely, and consensually, disenfranchised from public life in London."
 Few of the Chinese migrants had formal leases or ownership of property.
 At the time, there were low levels of English literacy among the migrants.

 John Eade, author of Placing London: From Imperial Capital to Global City, wrote that "Chinatown remained one of the most important symbolic centres of community for Chinese across Britain."

+According to Paul Barker of the Institute of Community Studies, as of 1998, no part of London had a marked concentration of ethnic Chinese residents.